Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

 # Maintainer Workflow

-The goal of the [@Botnix/haskell](https://github.com/orgs/Botnix/teams/haskell) team is to keep the Haskell packages in Nixpkgs up-to-date, while making sure there are no Haskell-related evaluation errors or build errors that get into the Nixpkgs `master` branch.
+The goal of the [@Botnix/haskell](https://github.com/orgs/Botnix/teams/haskell) team is to keep the Haskell packages in Botpkgs up-to-date, while making sure there are no Haskell-related evaluation errors or build errors that get into the Botpkgs `master` branch.

 We do this by periodically merging an updated set of Haskell packages on the `haskell-updates` branch into the `master` branch.
 Each member of the team